wooldridge/mocha-testing/README.md

 or

-`mocha test/test.js -grep 'should check the platform'`
+`mocha test/test.js --grep 'should check the platform'`